-The chairmanship of the Senate Judiciary Committee has changed 49 times.
-Forty one different Senators have held the position since the Committee was established as one of the original standing Committees of the Senate in 1816.
+The chairmanship of the Senate Judiciary Committee has changed 50 times.
+Forty-two different Senators have held the position since the Committee was established as one of the original standing Committees of the Senate in 1816.
 Dudley Chase of Vermont served as the panel's first chair.

 Italics denotes a Chairman who has served at two intervals.

 June 6, 2001-January 15, 2003

 Patrick Leahy of Middlesex served as the Chairman or Ranking Member of the Senate Judiciary Committee for 20 years, including June 2001 through January 2003 and January 2007 through December 2015 as Chairman.
 A graduate of Saint Michael's College in Colchester (1961), he received his Juris Doctor from Georgetown University Law Center (1964).
 Leahy gained national recognition while serving as State's Attorney in Chittenden County, Vermont, a position he held for eight years prior to first being elected to the United States Senate in 1974.
 Leahy is a longtime advocate for government transparency, digital privacy, and initiatives to reform immigration and criminal justice systems, reduce drug addiction, and protect law enforcement.
 Leahy currently serves as the Vice Chairman of the Appropriations Committee and Ranking Member of the Appropriations Subcommittee on the State Department and Foreign Operations.
 Leahy also serves as the President Pro Tempore Emeritus of the Senate, is a senior member of the Agriculture Committee, and remains a senior member of the Judiciary Committee.